Get ready for school booklet

 School Nursing Service

 Every school has access to the School Nursing Service.
 The School Nursing Service will offer your child a school entry health review.
 It's an opportunity for you to talk through any concerns you may have and get more information.
 Your concerns could be anything from bedwetting, worries about your child's behaviour or managing a health condition at school.
-You'll have other opportunities to meet the School Nursing Service, either through the routine childhood immunisation programme or at the drop in sessions they offer to schools.
-You can find out more about the childhood immunisation programme at www.nhs.uk/vaccinations and find advice about children's health at www.nhs.uk
+You'll have other opportunities to meet the School Nursing Service, either through the routine childhood immunisation programme or at the drop-in sessions they offer to schools.
+You can find out more about the childhood immunisation programme on the NHS vaccinations webpages and find advice about children's health on the NHS website.

 What your child will learn at school?

 Children in Reception class follow the Early Years Foundation Stage.
 Children learn through play to give them the skills they need to progress through school and future life.
-You can find out more about the Early Years Foundation Stage and how to support your child's learning and development at home on the Surrey County Council Early Learning pages.
+You can find out more about the Early Years Foundation Stage and how to support your child's learning and development at home on the Early Learning and Development web page.

 Time for you